Gun laws in Colorado: Reciprocity with other states

 Colorado has established concealed carry reciprocity with 33 other states, namely: Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Idaho, Iowa, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin and Wyoming.
 This includes every state that shares a border with Colorado.

-Colorado has not established concealed carry reciprocity with 17 other states, namely: California, Connecticut, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, Oregon, Rhode Island, South Carolina, Vermont and Washington.
+Colorado has not established concealed carry reciprocity with 17 other states: California, Connecticut, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, Oregon, Rhode Island, South Carolina, Vermont and Washington.
 The lack of reciprocity with these states is due to the fact that they do not honor Colorado permits.
 Minnesota, Nevada, and South Carolina do not honor Colorado permits because Colorado does not require live-fire training.
 In Maine and Vermont it is legal to carry a concealed weapon without a permit.
 The remaining 12 states do not honor permits from any other state.

 Concealed handgun permit statistics

 Sheriffs are required to prepare an annual report specifying the number applications received, the number of permits issued, the number of permits denied, the reasons for denial, the number of revocations, and the reasons for the revocations.
-In 2021, a total of 287,008 individuals held a valid concealed handgun permit, which is about 6.3% of the adult population.
-The fact that, in 2021, only about 0.06% of permits were revoked because of a permit holder's arrest record shows that permit holders are overwhelmingly law abiding citizens.
+As of 2022, a total of 294,359 individuals hold a valid concealed handgun permit, which is about 6.41% of the adult population.
+The average monthly crime rate for the general population in 2022 was 530.3 per 100,000 whereas the rate for permit holders was 5.7 per 100,000.
+This data consistently shows that permit holders are one of the most law abiding segments of society.